tttor/ctrl-foundation/survey/2018_rndseed_colas.md

   learning curve is the average cumulated reward over 10 evaluation episodes.
   The measure of performance Xi of Algo i is the average performance over the last 10 points (i.e. last 100 evaluation episodes)
+*  The effect size  can be defined as the difference between the mean performances of both algorithms:  = μ1 − μ2

 ## 2.2 Comparing performances with a difference test
 * define the null hypothesis H0 and the alternate hypothesis Ha .